SzymonB77/Charity_Fundraising_App/README.md

 - Any user can report a violation by a fundraiser to the administrator

 ## Entity Relationship Diagram (ERD)
-In the link below you will find the ER diagram of the data base designed for this application. https://dbdiagram.io/d/63a4520f99cb1f3b55a30128
+In the link below you will find the ER diagram of the database designed for this application. https://dbdiagram.io/d/63a4520f99cb1f3b55a30128

 ![erd](https://user-images.githubusercontent.com/6316812/212560249-3112a9b0-5546-4525-bc97-c318c22d51d9.png)